Lucy Innes Williams lives and works in Falmouth, Cornwall, United Kingdom.

 Artist STATEMENT

 The presence of the hand is so important in all my work.
 Brushstrokes and movement are obvious, expressive and playful, drawing the viewer into the detail.
-The point of my painting isn’t to directly represent what I see but to celebrate the joyful colour, shapes and texture of flora and their landscapes.
+The point of my painting isn’t to directly represent what I see but to celebrate the joyful colour, shapes and texture of flora and their wild landscapes.

 I carefully choose the surfaces on which I paint and draw and this covers paper, wood and board.
 The choice of surface is a key part of my practice and is designed specifically to capture the unpredictable nature of paint.
 I want to show exactly how the paint dried, and show the alchemy of this suspension.
 The challenge for me is then adding the structure and detail to the under layers of wash and abstract shapes.
-For this I typically use oil pastel, pencil and ink.

 EDUCATION